fastmachinelearning/hls4ml-catapult-framework/README.md

 * `cpp-src`: the C++ code of the hls4ml Catapult backend is stored here.
 * `projects`: all hls4ml Catapult projects are stored here.
 * `templates`: all testbench and TCL templates used by the framework are stored here.
-* `compile-logs`: the most recent logs produced by `compile` are stored here.
+* `compile_logs`: the most recent logs produced by `compile` are stored here.
 This directory is created automatically by `compile`, you don't have to make it manually.
-* `synthesize-logs`: the most recent logs produced by `synthesize` are stored here.
+* `synthesize_logs`: the most recent logs produced by `synthesize` are stored here.
 This directory is created automatically by `synthesize`, you don't have to make it manually.

 **You should not rename any of those directories if you want to be sure that everything works correctly.**